Enhancing Cancer Diagnostics with AI

 In the end, the choice between services, when it comes to privacy and security is, again, how much control your solution requires.

-Regarding customization, as we have been discussing throughout this blog, SageMaker offers more flexibility when compared to Bedrock.
+Regarding customization, as we have been discussing throughout this blog, SageMaker AI offers more flexibility when compared to Bedrock.

 In Bedrock, users can customize the provided FMs with their own data, creating fine-tuned models and using those through its API.

-SageMaker offers more customizations.
+SageMaker AI offers more customizations.
 The main one is the ability to perform other ML tasks than GenAI.
-Also, in SageMaker users can incorporate their own algorithms, third-party algorithms and open-source LLMs.
+Also, in SageMaker AI users can incorporate their own algorithms, third-party algorithms and open-source LLMs.
 Users have full control over codes that are used for processing, training, evaluation, deploying and predicting.

 Bedrock pricing model is dependent on the modality, provider, and model.
 Pricing models are separated into: